 The Animal Welfare Act (AWA), passed in 1966, was the first federal law regulating animals in research.
-Amended numerous times since 1966, the Act sets minimum standards of care that must be provided for animals—including housing, handling, sanitation, food, water, veterinary care, and protection from weather extremes—and applies to animal carriers, handlers, dealers, breeders, and exhibitors in addition to research laboratories.
+Amended numerous times since 1966, the AWA sets minimum standards of care that must be provided for animals—including housing, handling, sanitation, food, water, veterinary care, and protection from weather extremes—and applies to animal carriers, handlers, dealers, breeders, and exhibitors in addition to research laboratories.
 Facilities conducting research, testing and/or teaching with animals must maintain a registration with the federal government.

-Where the AWA does apply, the US Department of Agriculture's veterinary inspectors enforce the Act by conducting unannounced compliance inspections of laboratories at least once a year.
+Where the AWA does apply, the US Department of Agriculture's veterinary inspectors enforce the law by conducting unannounced compliance inspections of laboratories at least once a year.
 On an annual basis, research facilities must report the number of animals experimented upon, including information on pain experienced by the animals and whether it was relieved.
 The facilities must establish internal Institutional Animal Care and Use Committees to serve as oversight bodies.

 The Health Research Extension Act